atlassian/react-beautiful-dnd/README.md

 ### `onDragEnd` (required)

-This function is *extremely* important and has an important role to play in the application lifecycle. **This function must result in the *synchronous* reordering of a list of `Draggables`**
+This function is *extremely* important and has an critical role to play in the application lifecycle. **This function must result in the *synchronous* reordering of a list of `Draggables`**

 It is provided with all the information about a drag: